Our commitment to transparency and ethical AI in policing.

 June 2024

-Began development of the core analysis engine, focusing on computer vision models for object and behavior detection.
+Began development of the core analysis engine, focusing on computer vision for object and behavior detection.

 September 2024

-Conducted preliminary testing with synthetic data to validate model accuracy and fairness metrics.
+Conducted early testing with publicly available data to validate performance and fairness metrics.

 December 2024

-Established collaborations with academic institutions and civil rights organizations.
+Established collaborations with academic institutions to ensure rigorous oversight.

 February 2025

-Secured first partnership for anonymized BWC footage, enabling real-world testing and model refinement.
+Secured the first partnership for anonymized BWC footage, enabling real-world testing and refinement.

 May 2025

-Expanded our analysis capabilities to include audio transcription and sentiment analysis.
+Expanded analysis capabilities to include audio transcription and sentiment analysis, moving toward multimodal understanding (video + audio + text).

 All our code is publicly available, allowing for community review, contribution, and transparency.